caseyg/awesome/TOPICS.md

 ## migration-tool

 *   [rusq/slackdump](https://github.com/rusq/slackdump) - Save or export your private and public Slack messages, threads, files, and users locally without admin privileges.

-## slack

-*   [rusq/slackdump](https://github.com/rusq/slackdump) - Save or export your private and public Slack messages, threads, files, and users locally without admin privileges.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
-OSS alternative to NotebookLM, Perplexity, and Glean.
-Join our Discord: https://discord.gg/ejRNvftDp9

-*   [Linen-dev/linen.dev](https://github.com/Linen-dev/linen.dev) - Lightweight Google-searchable Slack alternative for Communities

-*   [yangdanny97/slack-export-extraction](https://github.com/yangdanny97/slack-export-extraction) - Simple class to read Slack public data exports into a data structure for easy preprocessing and manipulation

-*   [pR0Ps/slack-to-discord](https://github.com/pR0Ps/slack-to-discord) - Import a Slack export into a Discord server

-*   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

-*   [Airtable-Labs/example-slack-bug-tracker](https://github.com/Airtable-Labs/example-slack-bug-tracker) - A Slack app with a form (aka "modal") that saves responses to an Airtable base

-*   [metabase/metabase](https://github.com/metabase/metabase) - The easy-to-use open source Business Intelligence and Embedded Analytics tool that lets everyone work with data :bar\_chart:

-*   [outline/outline](https://github.com/outline/outline) - The fastest knowledge base for growing teams.
-Beautiful, realtime collaborative, feature packed, and markdown compatible.

 ## slack-exports